How to Create a Membership Website

 Thus, those who initially subscribed to take speech classes can pick up something new since they've already paid for the membership anyway.
 It can bring associated additional value & create a feeling of diversity that’s likely to increase their engagement.

 This model might fit your case if your services are related to anything that implies payments by milestone.
 For example, teaching, tutoring, or mentoring.

 It works in the way that members get a pre-arranged amount of work once in a certain period of time.

 For example, if you offer meditation classes, you can offer your potential members a subscription that includes 3 private 45-minute lessons as well as access to your meditation guide.

 In this business model, members get value from being a part of a group of like-minded people that share the same interests, values & goals.

-There are several ways how you can connect the associates with each other:
+There are several ways to connect your associates with each other:

-Patreon is a good example of a platform using this model.
+Patreon is a good example of a platform using such a model.
 It’s a membership platform where creative people are paid through subscriptions for creating content.

-And while content plays an important role here, many people join it due to a very strong community around the content.
+And again, while content does play an important role here, many people join due to a very strong feeling of community around the content.

-It shows us that membership services aren’t always about the value of content but rather about the value of being part of a community.
+This shows us that membership services aren’t always about the value of the actual content, but rather about the value of being a part of a community.